moronifacundo/moronifacundo/README.md

 👀 I’m interested in many many things!
 I am a Full Stack Developer, I love languages, I study industrial engineering, and I design games for fun.
 I also enjoy teaching, and I am a Teacher of English as a Foreign Language.

-🌱 I’m currently (and always) deepening my knowledge in JavaScript, NodeJS, TypeScript, React, Redux and Web Developing in general.
+🌱 I’m currently (and always) deepening my knowledge.
+These days, in Python, fastAPI, RemixJS and Web Developing in general.

-💞️ I’m looking for an opportunity to collaborate in any kind of project that could use an unexperienced but very skillful developer
+💞️ Along with two good friends/partners, I co-founded PPrina Software Factory, and at the same time I work for 1910 genetics as a Software Engineer.

 📫 How to reach me?
 You can find me at moronifacundo@gmail.com